MicrosoftDocs/cognitive-toolkit-docs/articles/Variables.md

 ## Reserved words

-Any name that is a [Function](.\NDL-Functions.md) name is reserved and can not be used for a variable.
+Any name that is a function name is reserved and can not be used for a variable.
 The special node names below are also  reserved and can not be used as variable names.
 ```
 FeatureNodes
 LabelNodes